Joan Gamper: Early years

 Hans-Max Gamper (his mother's maiden name – Haessig – is generally appended in Spanish sources) was born in Winterthur, Switzerland.
 He was the eldest son and third of five children born to August Gamper and Rosine Emma Haessig.
-His mother died of tuberculosis when he was eight and the family moved to Zürich.
+His mother died of tuberculosis when he was eight and the family moved to Zurich.
 He became a citizen of the city and in his later youth started to learn his craft as a tradesman in an apprenticeship at the silk trade house Grieder at the centrally located Paradeplatz.
 As a youngster, Gamper was a keen cyclist and runner.
 In 1893, 15 years old, he was one of the pacers of Swiss champion Edouard Wicky in a match race competition over 100 km (against Gaston Béguin).
 Throughout his life he was a lover of all sports and, apart from football, he also played rugby union, tennis and golf.
 In Switzerland, he was highly regarded as a footballer.
-His first football club was Excelsior Zürich which was playing in the same colours (red and blue) as later FC Barcelona.
-After some members of Excelsior split off to form FC Turicum Zürich, they reunited with Excelsior in 1896 to form FC Zürich.
+His first football club was Excelsior Zürich which was playing in the same colours (red and blue) as later Barcelona.
+After some members of Excelsior split off to form Turicum Zürich, they reunited with Excelsior in 1896 to form FC Zürich.
 Gamper was a co-founder and the first captain of the club's history.
-In the early years of football in Switzerland, it was allowed to play for an indefinite number of teams from other cities as a guest player in friendly games – Gamper is known to have played among others two games for FC Winterthur and FC Basel.
-Hans Gamper representing FC Zürich was in 1898 holder of the Swiss records over the 800m and 1600m track distances.
+In the early years of football in Switzerland, it was allowed to play for an indefinite number of teams from other cities as a guest player in friendly games – Gamper is known to have played among others two games for Winterthur and Basel.
+Hans Gamper representing Zürich was in 1898 holder of the Swiss records over the 800m and 1600m track distances.
 He also organized the first international athletics competition in Zürich during autumn of the same year.
 Today, this event is one of the most renowned international athletics events worldwide, the Weltklasse Zürich (organized by FC Zürich spin-off LC Zürich).
 In 1897, work took him temporarily to Lyon in France, where he played rugby for Athletique Union.
 The other names they called him, all came from the difficulty the Catalan people had, pronouncing the German "H" and "G": Hans became Kans, Gamper became Kamper.
 But he is most known as Johannes, becoming Joan Gamper.